 If these measurements are not a match, the bottom may be towed in a little.

-If the drawers are still a little bit off, most units include an adjustable drawer bracket; this is the plastic piece that attaches the drawer front to the drawer sides.
-This piece may have one of several part numbers, but generally resembles one of the following:
+4. If the drawers fronts are crooked, most units include a drawer bracket that can be adjusted.
+This is the plastic piece that attaches the drawer front to the drawer sides.
+It may have one of several part numbers, but generally resembles one of the following:

 Drawers may be off in one of several ways.
 They could be too high, too low, or just crooked: